raspberrypilearning/apple-vs-tomato/en/step_5.md

 Hold up your tomato to your webcam.

-The model might make a ***less* confident** prediction that it is a *tomato*.
+The model might produce a prediction with a **lower confidence score** that it is a **tomato**.

-This is because you have added training data to the apple class of images that look more like tomatoes.
+This is because you have added training data to the 'Apple' class of images that look more like tomatoes.

 --- /task ---